PrefectHQ/prefect/docs/orchestration/execution/storage_options.md

 The flow is now available in the bucket under `s3-flow/slugified-current-timestamp`.

-::: tip Flow Results
+!!! tip Flow Results
     In more recent releases of Core your flow will default to using a `S3Result` for persisting any task results in the same S3 bucket.
 :::

-:::tip AWS Credentials
+!!! tip AWS Credentials
     S3 Storage uses AWS credentials the same way as [boto3](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/configuration.html) which means both upload (build) and download (local agent) times need to have proper AWS credential configuration.
 :::

 ## Google Cloud Storage